 Wachee allows unlimited device connections — but only on its premium plan.

-Wachee is available as a Chrome extension, and a native Android app, compatible with devices that run on Android 5 and above.
+Wachee is available as a Chrome extension, and has native Android and iOS apps.
 It’s also compatible with Microsoft Edge since it’s a chromium-based browser that uses the same tech Chrome is built on.